 - The College of Medicine, Medical School Program, and Physician's Assistant Program, at the Milton S. Hershey Medical Center.

 - The Smeal College of Business Administration Executive MBA Program.

 - The Dickinson School of Law and Penn State Law.

 - Summer camps or workshops operated by the University unless University credit is given and regular tuition is charged.

 Employee Credit Limits

-A spouse, except one receiving educational assistance from the University, such as a graduate assistantship, is eligible for the grant-in-aid beginning with the semester coincident with or next following your effective date of full-time employment.
+A spouse, except one receiving educational assistance from the University, such as a graduate assistantship, is eligible for the Grant-in-Aid for any semester or summer session in which classes begin on or after the employee's date of full-time employment.
 There is no limitation on the number of credits that may be taken.
 All levels of degrees may be earned.
 Tuition discounts on Graduate level classes for a spouse are a taxable benefit.
 For more information regarding taxation on Graduate level courses for a spouse, please visit the controller's office FAQ.

-Eligible dependent children are eligible beginning with the semester coincident with or next following your effective date of full-time employment.
-The grant-in-aid applies only toward undergraduate credits only until a Penn State bachelor's degree is attained.
-The discount does not apply toward Master's level class or higher.
-Undergraduate classes for dependent children are not a taxable benefit.
+Eligible dependent children are eligible for any semester or summer session in which classes begin on or after the employee's date of full-time employment.
+The Grant-in-Aid applies to undergraduate credits and Integrated Undergraduate Graduate (IUG) programs only until a Penn State bachelor's degree or IUG degree is attained.
+The discount does not applyt toward Master's level classes or higher.
+Undergraduate classes for dependent children are not a taxable benefits.